Siphon880gh/devbrain/Polygot (Programming Languages)/_ Learn any node based tool.md

 - What are the major groups of nodes (data manipulation, AI agents, etc)
 - Is there a color code on connector arrows and nodes (eg. all red nodes, all red connectors)
 - What are the types of inputs/ouputs a type of node can receive/send out.
+- Is there programming or expressions allowed inside some nodes?
+Eg. n8n lets you type expressions into the field and also has nodes that lets you type full code in either JS or Python.

 ---